mahendrabairagi/AWS_ML_At_Edge_With_NVIDIA_Jetson_Nano/README.md

-### Step 4: Visualize and analyse video analytics from the model inference on Jetson Nano
+### Step 4: Visualize and analyze video analytics from the model inference on Jetson Nano
 The lambda code running on NVIDIA Jetson Nano device sends IoT messages back to cloud.
 These messages are sent to AWS CloudWatch.
-CloudWatch has built in dashboard.
+CloudWatch has built-in dashboard.
 We will use the built in dashboard to visualize data coming from the device.

 Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for Cloudwatch